What is the relationship between the Columbia and Barnard Theatre Departments?

 What are some useful first courses I should take to get to know this field?
 When should I take them?

 The program offers a section of Acting Workshop open only to first-year students, and we encourage all potential majors to consider taking that class or the Scene Lab course early in their careers.
-It is also useful to begin taking the Theatre History sequence, which will provide a critical context to many of the works approached for scene study or in the departmental season.
+It is also useful to begin taking the Western Theatre Traditions and Global Theatre sequences, which will provide a critical context to many of the works approached for scene study or in the departmental season.
 By the end of the second semester of the second year of study, it's strongly advised that students have taken at least two of the theatre studies courses (Theatre History; a Shakespeare class; a dramatic literature class), and at least one upper-division course in acting, directing, or design.

 What are the major requirements and why do they take this form?